 - Aneurysm.
 This is a widening and weakening of a part of the heart muscle or the aorta.

 - Heart valve disease.
 When heart valves become damaged, it can block blood flow in the heart.

 - Cardiac tumor.
-A tumor of the heart may occur on the outside surface or inside the heart.
+A tumor of the heart may happen on the outside surface or inside the heart.

 There may be other reasons for your healthcare provider to recommend an MRI of the heart.

 What are the risks of a MRI of the heart?

 You can’t have an MRI if you have a: